-We have used the GLoBES \cite{Huber:2004ka,Huber:2007ji} and MonteCUBES \cite{Blennow:2009pk} softwares to simulate all the above experiments.
-The run time of both DUNE and T2HKK is taken as 10 years.
-For T2HKK the ratio of neutrino and antineutrino running is 1:3 while for DUNE it is 1:1.
+We used GLoBES \cite{Huber:2004ka,Huber:2007ji} and MonteCUBES \cite{Blennow:2009pk} software to simulate all the above experiments described above.
+The run time of both DUNE and T2HKK are considered to be 10 years.
+For T2HKK the ratio of neutrino and antineutrino running is 1:3, whereas for DUNE it is 1:1.
 Our results are consistent with Refs. \cite{Abe:2016ero,Acciarri:2015uup}.
-We calculate our sensitivity in terms of $\chi^2$ in the following way:
+We can calculate our sensitivity in terms of $\chi^2$ in the following way:

-The index $i$ corresponds to the number of energy bins, and $\tilde{N}^{{\rm test}}_i$ stands for the test events which are obtained by the original test events $N^{{\rm test}}_i$ by a scale factor to incorporate the effect of the systematic errors in the following way:
+The index $i$ corresponds to the number of energy bins, and $\tilde{N}^{{\rm test}}_i$ indicates the test events obtained through the original test events $N^{{\rm test}}_i$ by a scale factor used to incorporate the effect of systematic errors in the following manner:

-where $c_i^k$ is the $1 \sigma$ systematic error corresponding to the pull variable $\xi_k$, the index $k$ stands for number of pull variables.
-The final $\chi^2$ is obtained by varying $\xi_k$ from $-3$ to $+3$ corresponding to their $3 \sigma$ ranges and minimizing the combination of the statistical ($\chi^2_{{\rm stat}}$) and systematic ($\sum_k \xi_k^2$) contributions over $\xi_k$ and the oscillation parameters:
+where $c_i^k$ is the $1 \sigma$ systematic error corresponding to the pull variable $\xi_k$, and the index $k$ indicates the number of pull variables.
+The final $\chi^2$ is obtained by varying $\xi_k$ from $-3$ to $+3$, corresponding to their $3 \sigma$ ranges and minimizing the combination of the statistical ($\chi^2_{{\rm stat}}$) and systematic ($\sum_k \xi_k^2$) contributions over $\xi_k$ as well as the oscillation parameters:

-For T2HKK we have taken an overall systematic error of 3.2\% (3.6\%) for appearance (disappearance) channel in neutrino mode and 3.9\% (3.6\%) for appearance (disappearance) channel in antineutrino mode.
-Systematic error is the same for both the signal and the background.
-The systematic error for DUNE is 2\% (10\%) for appearance channel and 5\% (15\%) for disappearance channel corresponding to the signal (the background).
+For T2HKK we took an overall systematic error of 3.2\% (3.6\%) for the appearance (disappearance) channel in neutrino mode and 3.9\% (3.6\%) for the appearance (disappearance) channel in antineutrino mode.
+The systematic error is the same for both the signal and background.
+The systematic error for DUNE is 2\% (10\%) for the appearance channel and 5\% (15\%) for the disappearance channel corresponding to the signal (the background).
 The systematic errors in neutrino and antineutrino mode are the same for DUNE.